sherobbedmyboots/malkoo/Templates/javascript.md

 ## Basic Browser Operation

 On a basic level, a browser is used to receive and execute instructions from arbitrary servers on the Internet over IP.
-The most common way to deliver these instructions is by using an HTML document.
+The two most common ways to deliver these instructions are by using an HTML or XHTML document.

 ### HTML Document